HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### `Secure`

-Cookies that have the `Secure` attribute set will only be sent over a secure HTTPS connection, preventing them from being stolen in a [manipulator-in-the-middle](https://owasp.org/www-community/attacks/Manipulator-in-the-middle_attack) attack.
+Cookies that have the `Secure` attribute set will only be sent over a secure HTTPS connection, preventing them from being stolen in a <a hreflang="en" href="https://owasp.org/www-community/attacks/Manipulator-in-the-middle_attack">manipulator-in-the-middle</a> attack.
 Similar to HSTS, this also helps enhance the security provided by TLS protocols.
 For first-party cookies, only approximately 30% of the cookies in both desktop and mobile have the `Secure` attribute set.
-However, we do see a significant increase in the percentage of third-party cookies in desktop having `Secure` attribute from 35.2% [last year](https://almanac.httparchive.org/en/2020/security#cookies) to 66.98% this year.
+However, we do see a significant increase in the percentage of third-party cookies in desktop having `Secure` attribute from 35.2% [last year](../2020/security#cookies) to 66.98% this year.
 This increase is likely due to the [`Secure` attribute being a requirement](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite#none) for `SameSite=none` cookies.

 ### `HttpOnly`